YtoTech/latex-on-http/README.md

     > hello_world.pdf
 ```

+In this example the main document is passed as a plain-string (Json-encoded `content` resource mode), the logo image file with an url (`url` resource mode)
+and the second Latex file as a base64 encoded string (`file` resource mode, which expects the file content as base64).

+Also note how the first document is flag with the `main` property and how the dependencies relative paths are specified to reconstruct the file arborescence server-side for the compilation with multiple files to work.

 # API

 This project is in an experimental phase and the API is *very likely* to change.